lisphilar/covid19-sir/README.md

 #### The number of cases
 Primary source: [COVID-19 Data Repository by CSSE at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19)
 Secondary source: [Novel Corona Virus 2019 Dataset by SRK](https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset)
+We can download this dataset from the primary source directly.
+Please refer to "Quick usage" section.

 ### The number of cases in Japan
 Primary source: [Ministry of Health, Labour and Welfare HP (in English)](https://www.mhlw.go.jp/stf/seisakunitsuite/bunya/newpage_00032.html)
 Secondary source: [Secondary source: COVID-19 dataset in Japan by Lisphilar](https://www.kaggle.com/lisphilar/covid19-dataset-in-japan)